kevinkahn/softconsole/docs/useagenotes.md

 4. Add any shift to the value to adjust misaligned touch systems
 5. Multiply by the appropriate scale value
 ```

-   If you install a new screen type there is program in the Tools directory of the installation that may help you figure out how to set these parameters.
-Run it from the main installation directory and touch the screen corners and you should get the screen resolution coordinates of those location.
-If you do not, then adjust the setting in the touchdefinitions file get them correst.
+If you install a new screen type there is program in the Tools directory of the installation that may help you figure
+out how to set these parameters.
+Run it from the main installation directory and touch the screen corners and you should
+get the screen resolution coordinates of those locations.
+If you do not, then adjust the setting in the touchdefinitions
+file get them correst.

 # Setting up and Running Softconsole
 First I admit in advance that the syntax and parsing of the config files is both a bit arcane and somewhat error prone.
 This is larglely due to the configuration parser I use and perhaps someday I can improve this.
 You've been warned!
 Given an understanding for the minimal test above you can then create real configuration files as you wish: